anikethjr/anikethjr.github.io/index.md

 *	Diego Esteves, Anisa Rula, **Aniketh Janardhan Reddy**, and Jens Lehmann.
 2018.
 Toward Veracity Assessment in RDF Knowledge Bases: An Exploratory Analysis.
 J. Data and Information Quality 9, 3, Article 16 (February 2018), 26 pages. [[Paper]](https://doi.org/10.1145/3177873)

 # [](#projects)Projects

+*   I am advised by Prof. Nilah Ioannidis and we are currently working on building better gene expression prediction models that can leverage the 3D structure of the genome.

 *   Working with Prof. Leila Wehbe on understanding the representation of language syntax in the human brain using functional magnetic resonance imaging (fMRI) and machine learning.